spdskatr/doingmybest/content/posts/datathon.md

 Order Department Id              0.000110
 ```

-The model still has a rather high accuracy and the permutation importance test is outputting some strange results.
-It seems that the model mainly relies on the order date and time to predict whether the order was late or not, which makes little sense, as the data analysis we performed in the previous days not being able to identify much global seasonality.
+The model still had a rather high accuracy and the permutation importance test was outputting some strange results.
+It seems that this model mainly relies on the order date and time to predict whether the order was late or not, which makes little sense, as the data analysis we performed in the previous days were not able to identify much global seasonality.

 Was the model somehow overfitting?
 If so, how was it doing so well on the validation data?
 Let's bring up the data for a specific day.